LyondellBasell Industries NV (LYB)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of LyondellBasell Industries NV has fluctuated over the past five years.
-The ratio measures the company's ability to cover its short-term obligations with its cash and cash equivalents.
+The cash ratio of LyondellBasell Industries NV, which measures the company's ability to cover its current liabilities with its cash and cash equivalents, has shown some fluctuations over the past five years.

 Peer comparison